 Sometimes, though, they can be both - and such is the case with LG’s NanoCell televisions.
 Any LG television that comes with the label of NanoCell definitely represents a step-up in quality from their standard 4K models - but, as you’d probably expect, you’ll have to spend a bit more.
 But is it worth it?
 Or should you go the extra distance and invest in an OLED set?

-In this article, we’re going to take a dive into LG NanoCell technology – what it does, if it’s worth the extra spend, and how it compares to both OLED and QLED.
+In this article, we’re going to take a dive into LG NanoCell technology - what it does, if it’s worth the extra spend, and how it compares to both OLED and QLED.
 We’ve also picked out some prominent examples of NanoCell televisions currently available from LG.
-For a complete overview of what you should know before buying a new television, don’t miss our which TV to buy guide.
+For a complete overview of what you should know before buying a new television, don't miss our best TV to buy guide.